opringle/cayman-blog/_posts/2018-01-05-deep_learning_multivariate_ts.md

 Now that we have our input data we are ready to start building the network graph.
 First lets consider the data iterators and convolutional component.

-The data is zero padded on one side before being passed into the convolutional layer, ensuring the output from each kernel has the same dimensions, regardless of the filter size.
+All filters have width = number of time series.
+The input data is zero padded on one side before being passed into the convolutional layer, ensuring the output from each kernel has the same dimensions, regardless of the filter size.

 Each filter slides over the input data producing a 1D array of length q.
 Relu activation is used as per the paper.
-The resulting output from the convolutional component is of shape (batch size, q, total filters).
+The resulting output from the convolutional component is of shape (batch size, q, total number of filters).

 ```python
 ###############################################